4 min read

 Go to Forums > Add New.
 Enter a title and description.
 Choose visibility (public or private) and status (open or closed).
 Publish.
 Repeat for each forum category you need.

-Start with 3-5 forums - General Discussion, Introductions, Help & Support, and maybe one or two topic-specific areas.
-Too many empty forums make your community look abandoned.
+Start with 4-5 forums such as General Discussion, Introductions, and Help & Support.
+Too many empty forums make your community look abandoned before it has any members.

 Step 4: Configure Moderation